bevyengine/bevy-website/content/contribute/introduction.md

 weight = 1
 +++

-Hey, so you're interested in contributing to the Bevy Organization's projects!
+Hey, so you're interested in contributing to a Bevy project!
 Feel free to pitch in on whatever interests you and we'll be happy to help you contribute.

 If you're new here, you should check out our community's [Code of Conduct].
 You can also come say hi 👋to us on [Discord].
 It's a nice place to chat about Bevy development, ask questions, and get to know the other contributors and users in a less formal setting.